 Sensory Integration Therapy

-Sensory Processing Difficulties can present in a wide range of different ways.
-Children might struggle to participate in daily activities such as dressing, wearing clothes of different textures, washing their hair, eating a range of different foods, coping with certain no or in busy or loud settings.
+Sensory Processing difficulties can present in a range of different ways.
+Children might struggle to participate in daily activities such as dressing, wearing clothes of different textures, washing their hair, eating a range of different foods, coping with certain noises or in busy or loud settings.
 They may present as having poor attention, clumsy, hyperactive, perhaps developmentally delayed behind other children of their own age.
 They may have difficulties playing, problem solving, or developing skills.

 We can used sensory-based approaches to help children with these difficulties (such as lifestyle recommendations or sensory programmes).
 We can also deliver Sensory Integration Therapy, formally known as ‘Ayres Sensory Integration®’.
 ASI is trademarked to help identify the difference between this evidence-based intervention, from other more general sensory-informed approaches.

 This approach is suitable for children who have difficulties with sensory modulation, discrimination, or motor planning (‘praxis’).

 - Children with modulation difficulties may be or under- or over-responsive to sensory input.
 This means that their brain receives too much or little sensory information to register and process it properly.
 This can mean they may either be sensitive (‘defensive’) to that type of sensory information, or they may not even notice it. .
 They may also demonstrate seeking (or “craving”) of particular sensory input, for example seeking movement, to help their body to feel ‘just right’.

 - Children with discrimination difficulties might struggle to identify distinctive sensory input; the difference between being touched roughly or in a nurturing way, identifying which sounds and voices are relevant to them, knowing where their body is in space.